Cortex looks for a file named

 bash shell during the initialization of each replica (before installing Python packages in

 conda-packages.txt).
-Typical use cases include installing required system packages to be used in your Predictor, building Python packages from source, etc.
+Typical use cases include installing required system packages to be used in your Predictor, building Python packages from source, etc. If initialization time is a concern, see Docker images for how to build and use custom Docker images.

 Here is an example